puregrid-io/docs/content/index.md

 - Lightweight and performant.
 Our Javascript _and_ CSS is around 36kb minified (including tree-shakable optional extras) while "industry leaders" are in the 1-2 **megabyte** range for the JavaScript only.
 - Other datagrids which support lots of frameworks use `ReactDOM.render` to render each cell individually with a significant performance penalty and loss of React Context such as your theme settings.

+## Browser/device compatibility

+Puregrid is designed for desktop, mobile, mouse, and touch devices.
+However to provide the best and most lightweight experience for 99% of users it doesn't support old browsers such as Internet Explorer.
+If you need to support IE you should use another datagrid.

 ## Install from NPM

 Install the grid into your project using npm or yarn: